plausible/docs/docs/top-referrers.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 Your "**Top Sources**" report shows acquisition channels, referral sources and marketing campaigns that drive traffic to your website.
-This information helps you understand where your traffic originates, which sources are most effective and how specific campaigns perform.
+This information helps you understand where your traffic originates, which referral sources are most effective and how specific marketing campaigns perform.

-For instance, this is where you can understand how much traffic you get from different search engines, social media, how your PPC campaigns or other marketing efforts perform.

-Click on any individual entry within the "**Top Sources**" report to segment your audience by it.
+Click on any individual entry within the "**Top Sources**" report to segment your audience by it and see the best performing landing pages or highest converting goals.
 Click the "**Details**" button to get extra insights such as the visit duration and bounce rate for the individual entry.
 Click on any metric heading in the "**Details**" view to sort and arrange your data in ascending or descending order.

 Using [the "**Filter**" button on the top of your dashboard](filters-segments.md), you can filter the stats by multiple channels, sources or UTM tags at the same time for more powerful traffic segmentation.
 You can also exclude traffic from a specific channel, referral source or UTM tag.